aws/lumberyard/README.md

 For more information about working with pull requests, see the [GitHub documentation](https://help.github.com/articles/cloning-a-repository/).

-## Purpose of Lumberyard on GitHub
-Lumberyard on GitHub provides a way for you to view and acquire the engine source code, and contribute by submitting pull requests.
-Lumberyard does not endorse any particular source control system for your personal use.

 ## Lumberyard Documentation
 Full Lumberyard documentation can be found here: https://aws.amazon.com/documentation/lumberyard/